 Furthermore, workers are often the victims of electrical injuries and shocks.
 Many workers, especially in construction and utility jobs, work near live wires and electrical sources.
 For example, tree trimmers, sign works, utility workers, and telecommunication employees work near these dangers on a daily basis.

 Serious injuries occur when their is direct contact with an electrical source or when a piece of equipment, like a crane or even a tool, directly touches a power wire or electrical wire.
 It only takes an instant for a large amount of electricity to cause serious injury or death.
+The line chart below shows the number of electrocutions with consumer products in the United States from 2004-2013.

 What Types of Injuries are Caused by Electrocution?